 The Department continues to work with the groundfish trawl industry to ensure Eulachon avoidance by the fleet.
-The groundfish trawl fishery continues to be subject to one hundred (100)

-per cent at-sea monitoring and one hundred (100) per cent dockside monitoring, individual vessel accountability for all catch (both retained and released), individual transferable quotas, and reallocation of these quotas between vessels and fisheries to cover catch of non-directed species.
+BC commercial groundfish trawl fisheries are required to have one hundred (100) per cent at-sea monitoring carried out by either an at-sea-observer or electronic monitoring (EM) and one hundred (100) per cent dockside monitoring, individual vessel accountability for all catch (both retained and released), individual transferable quotas, and reallocation of these quotas between vessels and fisheries to cover catch of non-directed species.

-The groundfish bottom trawl fishery has been subject to mandatory at-sea observer coverage for all fishing activities since 1996; however, in 2020, at-sea observer services were suspended to help protect the health of observers and fishers from the spread of COVID-19.
-Electronic Monitoring (EM) was implemented in April 2020 to ensure continued comprehensive and independent catch monitoring of the groundfish trawl fleet.
 Where an at-sea observer is not deployed to a vessel, one hundred (100) per cent at-sea monitoring shall be achieved through the use of an EM system, as described in Appendix 8 of the Groundfish Integrated Fisheries Management Plan.
-The EM program continues to be subject to ongoing adjustments and evaluation as an effective alternative to the At-Sea Observer Program.
+The EM program continues to be subject to ongoing adjustments and evaluation.